Top buy and sell ideas by Ashwani Gujral, Mitessh Thakkar for short term

-Ashwani Gujral of ashwanigujral.com suggests buying Pidilite Industries with a stop loss of Rs 1,570, target at Rs 1,640 and Berger Paints with a stop loss of Rs 620, target at Rs 665.
+Mitessh Thakkar of mitesshthakkar.com suggests buying HDFC Life Insurance with a stop loss of Rs 589.80, target at Rs 620 and ITC with a stop loss of Rs 168, target at Rs 176.

 Ashwani Gujral of ashwanigujral.com

-Sell Larsen & Toubro with a stop loss of Rs 950, target at Rs 900
+Buy SBI Life Insurance with a stop loss of Rs 780, target at Rs 810

 Mitessh Thakkar of mitesshthakkar.com

-Buy Adani Enterprises with a stop loss of Rs 324, target at Rs 340
+Buy HDFC Life Insurance with a stop loss of Rs 589.80, target at Rs 620

-Buy Berger Paints with a stop loss of Rs 615, target at Rs 660
+Buy ITC with a stop loss of Rs 168, target at Rs 176

-Sell Oil & Natural Gas Corporation with a stop loss of Rs 66.2, target at Rs 60
+Sell Sun TV Network with a stop loss of Rs 421, target at Rs 400

 Disclaimer: The views and investment tips expressed by investment experts on moneycontrol.com are their own, and not that of the website or its management.
 Moneycontrol.com advises users to check with certified experts before taking any investment decisions.